ali-vilab/Infusion/README.md

 conda env create -f environment.yaml conda activate infusion
 ```
+* 🛠️ For rendering depth, we use the *diff-gaussian-rasterization-confidence* from [FSGS](https://github.com/VITA-Group/FSGS/tree/main/submodules/diff-gaussian-rasterization-confidence), thanks to their work! :)
 ## Download Checkpoints
 Download Infusion checkpoint and put it in the 'checkpoints' folder:
 * [HuggingFace](https://huggingface.co/spaces/xichenhku/AnyDoor/tree/main)